-In general, the flanging coefficient and bulging property (Ericsson value) of materials are in direct proportion to elongation.
+Typically, the flanging coefficient and bulging property (Ericsson value) of a material are directly proportional to its elongation.

 5. Strain Hardening Index (n)

-The strain hardening index is commonly referred to as the n value, which represents the cold work hardening phenomenon of materials and can reflect the stamping formability of materials.
+The strain hardening index, also known as the “n value,” reflects the cold work hardening of materials and its impact on the formability during stamping.

-The large strain hardening index shows that the local strain capacity of the material is strong, and the ability to prevent local thinning of the material is strong, that is, increasing the instability limit strain makes the deformation distribution tend to be uniform, and the overall forming limit of the material is high during forming.
+A high strain hardening index indicates that the material has strong local strain capacity and can effectively prevent local thinning.
+This means that increasing the instability limit strain results in a more uniform deformation distribution, and the overall forming limit of the material is high during forming.

 6. Austenite equilibrium coefficient (A)